 Ripe acorn squash is heavy for its size.
 It has smooth, dull skin, and no soft spots.
 Typically, the squash has a balanced mix of green and orange coloring.
 Avoid acorn squashes with shiny skin, indicating it was picked before full maturity.

 For nights when you want your dinner to give you a hug, this recipe is it.
-Unabashedly cozy, low carb, and packed with protein and vegetables, it’s a true show-stopper.
+Unabashedly cozy, low-carb, and packed with veggies and rich, nutty flavor, it’s a true show-stopper.
+Feel free to pour the brown butter with a heavy hand.

 How to Buy Apples